Browse by Course

 This admirable book enriches the philosophical debate about free will by bringing to bear a probing discussion of consciousness along with a rigorous survey of relevant work in experimental psychology and cognitive neuroscience.
 The result is a compelling theoretical and empirical defense of determinism, which does justice as few treatments ever have to the crucial difference between genuine freedom and the mere subjective appearance of freedom.
 Having argued convincingly that our will is not actually free, Caruso develops a perceptive account of the conscious phenomenology that gives rise to our persistent impression that we do act freely.
 Anybody interested in free will, consciousness, or human agency will want to read this book.

-David Rosenthal, The Graduate Center, CUNY
+David M. Rosenthal, Professor of Philosophy and Linguistics, The Graduate Center, CUNY

 This is an aggressive, informative defense of hard determinism using the latest news from cognitive science.
 It is (almost) fair to sophisticated versions of compatibilism, and will force libertarians to face their worst fears about the subconscious antecedents of behavior.
 Caruso’s unusual clarity makes this an excellent book at all levels of undergraduate and graduate study, and conveys the author’s conviction that his conclusions are important.